FAQ#

 5 | 10:45 |

 Once a successful request is made, the refreshes will revert back to the redefined default intervals.
+You can find out information on when data was last retrieved via the available diagnostic entities.

 Note